-The main goal of the project is the development of the competencies of the youth workers and NGO teams in the field of the social entrepreneurship as an alternative option for ensuring equality and employment for young people and the financial stability of the civil society organizations.
-The training course aimed to provide in a systemic manner a set of concepts, principles, and processes of the social economy; the examples from practice; the steps in the developing of the social entrepreneurship model and skills necessary to apply numerous techniques and tools, as well as to provide the opportunities for practical learning.
+The main goal of the project is the development of the competencies of youth workers and NGO teams in the field of social entrepreneurship as an alternative option for ensuring equality and employment for young people, and the financial stability of the civil society organizations.
+The training course aimed to provide in a systemic manner a set of concepts, principles, and processes of the social economy; examples from practical experience; the steps in the developing of social entrepreneurship model and skills necessary to apply numerous techniques and tools, as well as to provide the opportunities for practical learning.

 Practically applicable and "tailored" to the civic practitioners training needs.
 The training course provided the set of concepts, principles and processes of the social economy, the real-life examples, the steps in developing the model of social entrepreneurship and the skills needed to apply numerous techniques and tools.
 It worked on the attitudes for enabling inclusion and equality through social economy and gave opportunities for practical learning.

-I liked the flow, I did't feel bored and was not too tired.
+I liked the flow, I didn't feel bored and was not too tired.
 I learned quite a lot even at crazy heat levels

-The inniatial part of the agenda guided the participants to the path of transformation from individuals to a group.
-Time was dedicated to orvecoming communication bariers, self observing, getting to know our motivation and strenghts, passions and plans as well as our hopes and fears.
+The initial part of the agenda guided the participants to the path of transformation from individuals to a group.
+Time was dedicated to overcoming communication barriers, self-observation, getting to know our motivation and strengths, passions and plans as well as our hopes and fears.

-Let's start together - allowed to practice and improve the presenting skills, test speaking in front of an audience and breaking down the barrier to communicating in a foreign language (which of course did all the training, especially with participants was the first such experience in a multilingual and multicultural environment).
+Let's start together - allowed to practice and improve the presenting skills, test speaking in front of an audience and breaking down the barrier to communicating in a foreign language (which of course was done throughout the entire training, especially with participants who were having their first such experience in a multilingual and multicultural environment).

 Social construction - improved the understanding of the subtle differences that can come from "translation errors", teamwork and decision-making, as well as self-reflection on naming and revealing one's own fears and basic expectations.

-Overcoming communication differences - the session proved to be key to understanding the differences.
+Overcoming communication differences - the session proved to be key in understanding these differences.
 Participants improved their skills in communicating with other cultures and in observing values and cultural characteristics "below" and "above" the surface, including norms of behavior based on gender, understanding and sexual orientation.

 Self-assessment tools - participants were introduced to some basic methods of feedback, giving constructive feedback and learned how to ask questions about self-reflection of the day, as well as techniques on how to overcome negative emotions and experiences of the day and integrate them into yourself (in a positive way).

-Day to lead us to explore the concept, history and reality of the social economy giving lecture and examples of the many aspects of the social enterprises ecosystem.
-Later we have dived into exploring our biases and life paths, challenging our ability of empathy - the young people gave a better idea of their start and current position in life, what led to what helped them and what hindered them.
-This part of the training strongly affected many of the participants and had specific effects on the group as whole.
-On one side the understanding of concepts such as unconscious bias, privilege, stereotypes, prejudice, micro-aggression, inclusion was improved.
+Day two lead us to explore the concept, history and reality of the social economy giving lecture and examples of the many aspects of the social enterprises ecosystem.
+Later we dived into exploring our biases and life paths, challenging our ability of empathy - the young people developed a better idea of their start and current position in life, what led to what. what helped them and what hindered them.
+This part of the training strongly affected many of the participants and had specific beneficial effects on the group as whole.
+On one side the understanding of concepts such as unconscious bias, privilege, stereotypes, prejudice, micro-aggression, and inclusion was improved.
 This was an important basis for the next sessions related to the development of empathy and putting "in the other's shoes", which in turn will help them work with their youth and groups in unequal behavior.
-On the other side the additional cohesion and support of the group for more vulnerable participants helped to better understand the differences, as well as to establish our own value and self-confidence as individuals.
+On the other side the additional cohesion and support of the group for more vulnerable participants helped to better understand the differences between diverse peoples, as well as to establish our own value and self-confidence as individuals.

 I liked the challenge the most, which was to wear different pairs of glasses during dinner, which were modified to simulate a certain vision defect, an illness or even blindness.
 Each of us found this activity frustrating, but it made us aware that there are people who live like this every day.

 From this moment we stepped on the path of the changemakers following the cycles of observation-ideation-creation-validation-modelling-evaluation of the social entrepreneurship ideas.
 The ideation part steps on the techniques of Design Thinking, Inclusive Design / Design for All / Universal Design, Creativity.
 Inclusive Design uses human diversity as a driver and source for finding innovative solutions and Design for all is a strategy for identifying, discovering challenges to be solved.
-Then the creative processes allows to develop new paths and challenge our existing solutions and to create a value-added business strategy.
+Creative processes then allow for developing new paths and challenge our existing solutions, and help to create a value-added business strategy.
 Exploring tools and methods for generating ideas and acquiring knowledge for working with practical tools for unleashing the imagination, creating new ideas and concepts helped to develop skills on how to find solutions for "people" and not for "consumers".
-We went through mind mapping (by Anthony Peter "Tony" Buzan), The checklist (by Alex Osborne), s.c.a.m.p.e.r. (by Bob Eberle), Six thinking hats (by Edward de Bono) and the day took us to the city of Bansko where the Divers met real life and got straight into the life of the locals - trying to find their secrets.
-Some added value to the study visit gaining skills of crocheting and enjoying the swimming pool.
+We went through mind mapping (by Anthony Peter "Tony" Buzan), The checklist (by Alex Osborne), s.c.a.m.p.e.r. (by Bob Eberle), Six thinking hats (by Edward de Bono) and the day took us to the city of Bansko where the Divers met and got direct sight into the life of the locals, discovering and taking notes of their hidden secrets.
+Some added value to the study via gaining skills of crocheting and enjoying the swimming pool.

 The following days we submerged into the process of creation and development of the solutions.
 One step at a time we mastered the Startegyser's business model toolset developed by Alexander Osterwalder and Yves Pigneur.
 Starting with the creation of the Value Model from defining the customers profiles to providing solutions to their jobs, pains and gains, acknowledging the differences between the customers and the beneficiaries, our divers created the value map of some promising solutions in various areas - inclusion of migrant girls, innovative psychological support to addicted youths, a new model overcoming employment challenges and preventing burnouts, accessible online studying for deaf university students.

-To add more pressure and practice the real-life situation our team put the divers to a simulation of an impact investment competition making the teams to pitch their ideas and compete for funding the developed business models.
-As in a real-life competition a lot of efforts were made, the emotions were high, and the teams invested in developing skills for presenting and championing their ideas.
+To add more pressure and practice a real-life situation our team put the divers to a simulation of an impact investment competition making the teams pitch their ideas and compete for funding for their developed business models.
+As in a real-life competition, a lot of effort was applied, the emotions were high, and the teams were invested in developing skills for presenting and championing their ideas.
 The score was tight, and two teams shared the winning place.

-Vital part of our journey were the instruments and daily routine for reflection.
-At the end of each day, we ended with a circle for reflection and feedback, where everyone could ask additional questions for clarification, share about themselves and the day, and together we discussed what new knowledge and competencies were presented and developed during the day.
-Due to the deeply experiential nature of some of the activities, these circles were very important for closing the process of the day and extracting the positive experiences.
+A vital part of our journey were the instruments and daily routine for reflection.
+At the end of each day, we ended with a circle for reflection and feedback, where everyone could ask additional questions for clarification, share about themselves and their perspective on the activities, and together we discussed what new knowledge and competencies were presented and developed during the day.
+Due to the deeply experiential nature of some of the activities, these circles were very important for closing the process of the day and extracting positive experiences.
 Some of the methods used for reflection were individual conversations, group reflection, self-reflection tools (e.g. color dice with questions, cards for self-reflection and self-coaching, developed especially for training, poster with questions for the day, Dixit cards, etc.); three large posters on the wall, where participants could anonymously write what they like, what they want to improve and what they are grateful for; box for "negatives" - it remained empty until the end of the training and we used it as a tool to reduce the tension and anxiety of young people before their final presentations in the competition for social entrepreneurship on the last day.
-Everyone wrote a big concern, we collected them and threw them in the box, stickers for positive messages and affirmation to colleagues (what they learned from each other, what they like about each other, etc.
+Everyone wrote a large concern, and we collected them and threw them in the box, then handed out stickers for written positive messages and affirmation to colleagues (what they learned from each other, what they like about each other, etc.

 The reflection sessions were a good choice for this project, I liked this idea, it helped us to realize what we have accumulated throughout the day.